UbiquityRobotics/ubiquity_main/github_waffle/github_waffle.md

 ## Rationale

-* Changes should not be made directly to the main branch
+* Changes should not be made directly to the main branch.
-* All changes must be done through a Pull Request (PR) so that others can easily comment on them
+* All changes must be done through a Pull Request (PR) so that others can easily comment on them.
-* All PRs must be approved and passing all tests before being merged
+* All PRs must be approved and passing all tests before being merged.

 ## Workflow for making a code change